dymytryo/retention_with_sql/README.md

 Next, vizualize the results to communicate findings to stakeholders:
 ![alt text](https://github.com/dymytryo/githubTest/blob/4f54f857318544073df4a20d544234c54de339c4/retention_rates.png?raw=true)
 Here, based on a 3-month retention, we can see that we have a much higher retention for those merchants who are not getting paid frequently.
-They do not have to pay interchange rates and hence are not concerned with taking SUA as a payment method.
+They do not have to pay interchange rates and hence are not concerned with taking SUA as a payment method at a given cadence.
-On the other hand, those merchants that received the payment three months ago and receive one today, have a higher rate of default.
-This is associated with additional costs associated with processing SUA, reconsiliation issues, etc.
+On the other hand, those merchants that received the payment three months ago and receive one today, have a higher rate of default to a previously used payment method.
+This is due tp additional costs associated with processing SUA, reconsiliation issues, etc.

 ![alt text](https://github.com/dymytryo/githubTest/blob/4f54f857318544073df4a20d544234c54de339c4/transaction_volume_merchants.png?raw=true)
-Here we can see that the overall volume generated is not going down even though we know that our retention rates are not necessarily that high in the long run.
-The organge line shows the transactable merchants and the blue one shows the transacting vendors.
-This confirms that our acquisition efforts do increate the number of new vendors to generate more volume and reach the goals.
+Here, we can conclude that the overall volume generated is not going down even though we know that our retention rates are not necessarily that high in the long run.
+The organge line shows the transactable merchants and the blue line shows the transacting vendors.
+This confirms that our acquisition efforts to increase the number of new vendors to generate more volume and reach the goals.